bunnybones1/three-pixel-font/README.md

 The font data, and the loading thereof, is very opinionated, and subject to change.
 Right now, the font faces are hard-coded in the library (CDogs 7x8 only), but it's designed to only load upon usage.

+Currently, the font char-widths txt file store one number per glyph, which represents how much narrower the glyph is than the max width.
+This is just a practical hack to keep the indices of glyphs identical to the width, in their repective txt files.
+This proved useful when working on a font 11 pixels wide, but whose narrowest character is 4 pixels wide.
+The width-difference for that character was 7, a single-digit value.